WTAT-TV

 WTAT-TV (channel 24) is a television station in Charleston, South Carolina, United States, affiliated with the Fox network.
 The station is owned by Cunningham Broadcasting, a partner company of the Sinclair Broadcast Group.
-However, although Sinclair effectively owns WTAT-TV (as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith), making it an effective sister to dual MyNetworkTV/ABC affiliate WCIV (channel 36), WTAT-TV is operated outright by Cunningham (outside of a news share agreement with WCIV), and is one of only two Cunningham stations not operated by Sinclair (the other is fellow Fox affiliate WYZZ-TV in Peoria, Illinois, which is operated by the Nexstar Media Group as virtual sister station of that market's CBS affiliate WMBD-TV).
+However, although Sinclair effectively owns WTAT-TV, making it a de facto sister to dual MyNetworkTV/ABC affiliate WCIV (channel 36), WTAT-TV is operated outright by Cunningham, and is one of only two Cunningham stations not operated by Sinclair.
 WTAT-TV's studios are located on Arco Lane in North Charleston, and its transmitter is located in Awendaw, South Carolina.

 History

 The station began operations on September 7, 1985, as Charleston's first independent station, under the ownership of Charleston Television Community Ltd., a local group led by Terry Trousdale, who also had the construction permit for the station.
 It aired an analog signal on UHF channel 24 from a transmitter near Awendaw.
 On October 9, 1986, as part of a deal between WTAT's owner and News Corporation, it became a charter affiliate of the fledgling Fox network.
 WTAT would have been the obvious choice as Charleston's Fox affiliate even without that affiliation deal, as it was the area's only general-entertainment independent station at the time.

 In 1987, Charleston Television Community Ltd. sold WTAT-TV to Act III Broadcasting, owner of WNRW-TV in Winston-Salem, North Carolina, for $3.3–3.7 million; this was Act III's second station acquisition.

 Abry Communications bought the Act III group in 1995, and formed Sullivan Broadcasting to operate the stations.
 WTAT carried UPN as a secondary affiliation from 1995 until 1997 when former WB affiliate WMMP joined UPN.
 In 1998, Sullivan Broadcasting sold its stations to Sinclair Broadcast Group.
 However, earlier that year, Sinclair acquired WMMP from Max Media.
 As a result, Sinclair sold WTAT-TV, along with WRGT-TV and WVAH-TV to Glencairn, Ltd. That company was owned by Edwin Edwards, a former Sinclair executive, and appeared to be a minority-owned company.
 However, nearly all of Glencairn's stock was controlled by the Smith family, founders of Sinclair.
 In effect, Sinclair now had a duopoly in the Charleston market in violation of FCC regulations.
 Glencairn and Sinclair further circumvented the rules by crafting a local marketing agreement with WMMP as the senior partner, allowing Sinclair to continue operating WTAT.

 Sinclair tried to acquire Glencairn's stations outright in 2001.
 It could not legally own both WTAT and WMMP because Charleston has only six full-power stations—too few to legally permit a duopoly.
 Although WTAT was longer-established, Sinclair opted to keep WMMP instead of acquiring WTAT and selling WMMP to another company.